Concrete Crushing Permit and Light Industrial Zoning Sought for 5850 Elliott Reeder Road

 Gateway Park Impact

-The property on 5850 Elliott Reeder Road is located near the north entrance to Gateway Park and along the Trinity River waterfront.
-The City of Fort Worth has presented no evidence that the potential for environmental damage has been assessed, nor consideration has been given to future river front access.
-Rezoning from the current commercial to light industrial would foreclose any expansion of Trinity Trails or use of riverfront for recreation.
+The property on 5850 Elliott Reeder Road is located near the north entrance to Gateway Park and close to the Trinity River waterfront.
+The City of Fort Worth has presented no evidence that the potential for environmental damage has been assessed, nor consideration given to future river front access.
+Rezoning from the current commercial multifamily to light industrial would foreclose any expansion of Trinity Trails or use of riverfront for recreation.
 A City that values its waterways does not build a fortress of warehouses on its riverbanks.
+Although the property is flanked by floodplain, the addition of concrete debris piles a decade ago resulted in a reclassification of area by FEMA.

 Performance Foodservice Warehouse Cooperation